sclark39/UE-VR-Code-Sample/README.md

 This is a WIP conversion of UE's VR Blueprint template into a C++ project.

-I've started with converting the MotionControllerPawn and MotionControllerMap.

 ## Implemented
 - Pawn creates camera at appropriate height for device
 - Hands are tracked